Fire Door Inspections, Repairs

 NFPA 80 requires building owners to maintain new and existing fire door assemblies in working condition.
 These fire doors must be inspected and tested NO LESS THAN ANNUALLY.
 Furthermore, documentation of inspections and repairs must be readily available and provided to authorities having jurisdiction, upon request.

 *CODE UPDATE: All fire door maintenance must be recorded and ready to present during inspections as of July 1, 2016; Documentation will be called upon during surveys as of January 1, 2018 (2012 Life Safety Code).
-CMS fire door inspections require compliance documentation annually.
+CMS requires compliance documentation annually in healthcare facilities.
 Read about the new changes.

 When you’re searching for fire door inspection companies, PREVENT has you covered: